Cardoso-topdev/work-history/README.md

   [shopify siete](https://sietefoods.com/)          `https://sietefoods.com/` <br />

 # work-history
+## 7. Shopify solve subscription error
+  - Problem <br />
+    When customer add a subscription on special products which has several variants, the variant's information doesn't reflected on the order.
+  - Solution <br />
+    The problem was on shopify recharge theme.
+The products' syncronization was not affected to that products.
+To solve this problem, I've creat ruleset on recharge app, added products and syncronized.
+Then new product with the same product title + "auto renew" will be created.
+I've changed the prepended string to "SUBSCRIPTION".
+That's all.
 ## 6. One Net jobs
   - First Job Description <br />
     The jobs displayed on Google search results are referred to as rich snippets.